powerlesbian/trending-gifs/README.md

-# Getting Started with Create React App
+# Playing with Gifs!

+An app that allows you to search the giphy API for trending gifs and click to set favorites.

+The standard create React app lingo below:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).